AMERICAN INDIANS IN

 Others say "The Road to Hell is paved

-to be four classes of people living in Vermont: Class A .are
+There are appears to be four classes of people living in Vermont:

-that non residents should pay higher property tax rates for education.
+logical that non residents should pay higher property tax rates for

-Party, and lost.
-Jack McMullen, a one-year resident of Vermont, tried to
+Republican Party, and lost.
+Jack McMullen, a one-year resident of

 McMullen, the millionaire, lost

-McMullen didn't know the state.
-For what reason did Tuttle win?
+It was clear McMullen didn't know the state.
+For what reason did

-Vermonters saw through his ideas.
-When voting time came, Tuttle won 55%
+campaign, but Vermonters saw through his ideas.
+When voting time came,

 the primary vote, and putting the farmer into a Senatorial race.